 Rosenberger OSI played the leading role in plan-ning the new cabling solution based on the PreCONNECT® smartNET cabling system.
 This con-cept offers a number of advantages.
 The band-width can be extended without difficulty and data rates can be assigned individually to different departments and processes.
 Thus, for example, it is possible to ensure that the IT training room always possesses sufficient bandwidth.
 Currently, 10 Gbit/s are used in the school’s backbone.
 40 Gbit/s could be achieved without any difficulty.

 At the same time, the infrastructure makes do with a minimum of cabling.
-This is achieved by using so-called office distributors (OD) to replace the commonly used floor distributors.
-They can be redundantly integrated in the network in a ring or radial configuration.
+This is achieved by using so-called office distributors (OD).
+They can be flexibly integrated in the network.

 In addition to the planning, Rosenberger OSI was also in part responsible for coordinating the measures with the two project partners.
 Cooperation proved to be very successful, the various parties involved were perfectly coordinated and the structural measures were completed earlier than actually scheduled.